backend-development/backend-development-textbook/source/rails_authentication.md

 ```

 If you want to enable that one user can log in via different
-providers and still be recognised as the same user you need to
+providers and still be recognised as the same user, you need to
 create a user model with a has_many relationship to an authentiation model
-that stores provider uid.
+that stores provider and uid.

 But we will stick to the simple version: